alunduil/zfs-replicate/CONTRIBUTING.md

 ## How to Suggest a Feature or Enhancement

 zfs-replicate aims to be a simple to use wrapper around the ssh and zfs command line tools.
-Other tools exist for more complex interactions than ship my snapshots from here to there.
+Other tools exist that fill more complicated use cases.

 To request a new feature or ask if a feature fits the above philosophy, open an issue describing the behaviour you desire and why it would be useful to you or